DIY Painted Tea Towel – Colorful Citrus Stamped

 I’ve had “paint tea towels” on my to do list for the longest time.
 I just think they make darling gifts for moms or friends.
 You can really add any design you’d like.
 I love those flour sack tea towels and they are the perfect blank canvas.
 Super cheap, large, and bright white!
 Recently I saw the cutest idea to use fruit as “stamps” and decided it was time to go for it with my “paint tea towel” idea.
-These DIY painted tea towels and they ended up looking so cute and summery.
+These DIY painted tea towels ended up looking so cute and summery.
 Scroll down for the very simple tutorial.

 Here’s what you’ll need: